kplaushku/kplaushku/README.md

 - Retry, timeout, and fallback policies across providers and model versions
 - Prompt versioning treated like code: tracked in git, reviewed, and regression tested like any other change

-**Coverage expansion in test automation**

-- Test case generation from requirements and OpenAPI specifications, including negative paths, boundary values, and invalid payloads
-- Generated cases deduplicated against the existing suite and traced back to requirements, so coverage gain is measured, not assumed
+**Coverage Intelligence Engine**

+- A test generation system that ingests requirements, user stories, and OpenAPI contracts, normalizes them into a structured coverage model, and derives executable test scenarios across positive flows, negative flows, boundary conditions, schema violations, authorization rules, and invalid payload combinations.

+- Generated scenarios are not treated as “new coverage” by default.
+They are matched against the existing automation suite, deduplicated semantically, linked back to source requirements and API operations, and promoted only when they increase measurable requirement or contract coverage.

+- This turns test expansion from manual case writing into a governed coverage pipeline: source artifact → coverage model → scenario generation → duplicate detection → traceability mapping → coverage delta.

 <br/>